mikelupu/testaton/README.md

-The json file (test_definitions.json) contains the configuration of the data elements and the tests that need to be executed.
+The json file `ecample_config/configuration.json` contains the configuration of Dtest, Spark, and the data elements and tests that need to be executed.

 There are 2 main types of connections:
 * Database connections